chriskonnertz/string-calc/README.md

 This library is in a very early state (pre-alpha) and does not work at the moment.

+Missing: Multiple paramters for functions.
+This is very important bu completely missing yet!

 ## Numbers

 Numbers in a term always consist of digits and may include one period.
 Good examples: